ValentinCharbonneau/Open-WEB-Storage/README.md

 Open WEB Storage is an open source project to store and encrypt your documents.

 ## Prerequisites
-- Designed for Debian 11 Bullseye and anothers distribution based on Debian
+- Designed for Debian 11 Bullseye and another distribution based on Debian
 - OpenSSL
 - MariaDB/MySQL, PostgreSQL, or SQLite database
 - Apache 2